Juvenile Rheumatoid Arthritis

-Juvenile rheumatoid arthritis (JRA) – also known as juvenile idiopathic arthritis (JIA) – is an inflammation of one or more joints, with an onset of 16 years or younger in children or adolescents.
+Juvenile rheumatoid arthritis (JRA) – also known as juvenile idiopathic arthritis (JIA) – is an inflammation of one or more joints, with an onset of symptoms occurring in a child or adolescent aged 16 years or younger.
 To be classified as JRA, the condition must persist for a minimum of six weeks and all other possible causes must be excluded.
+1

 Although the exact causes of JRA remain unclear, it is known that the condition is an autoimmune disorder.
 This means that disordered functioning of the body’s immune system plays a role in the development of JRA.